You may already know this man!

 Mike’s career has been distinguished.
 He has worked at the Red Lion Inn in Cohasset.
 He worked with celebrity chef, Tony Ambrose, and with famous French chef, Emmanuel Dubois.
 At Bridgeman’s in Hull, Mike worked with Paul Wahlberg and was later recruited by Todd English to work at Olive’s.
 At Olive’s, Tondorf was the Chef Tournant, working under the Sous Chef.
 Mike also attended the New England Culinary Institute.

 Tondorf learned a lot working with English, and was living the fast, exciting life common in the restaurant industry, especially in the city.
 This is where the road got bumpy.
 Tondorf developed a drug and alcohol addiction that took him out of the kitchen for three years.
 In an effort to solve the problem, he left Boston and worked in the suburbs with his dad, at a treatment facility for teens.
-The change of scenery was not enough to end the addiction, and Tondorf found himself in a rehabilitation center on Cape Cod, where he stayed for three months.
+The change of scenery was not enough to end the addiction, and Tondorf found himself in a UK rehab clinic on Cape Cod, where he stayed for three months.
+There are also some resources that can help you in your recovery, at sites like https://www.addictiontreatmentrehab.co.uk/.
+Additionally, there are also treatments available for those who are addicted to cocaine at sites like https://cocainerehabcentre.co.uk/holistic-treatment/.
 He remains clean and sober to this day.
 “I have overcome an extreme obstacle in my life”, says Tondorf.
 “People put a lot of faith in ‘sober Mike.’
 Jay, the man who sold me his restaurant, saw something in me.
-I can do whatever I set my mind to.”
+I can do whatever I set my mind to.
+Moreover, for those struggling with marijuana addiction, there is also resources at sites like https://rehabilitationclinic.co.uk/marijuana-addiction/.

 And Chef Mike has his mind set on some very cool enhancements for Riva.
 “We are an Italian restaurant; – a high end bistro” says Tondorf, “and so we now make all our pasta from scratch.
 The Butternut Squash Raviolis are a huge hit, and they are made fresh in our restaurant, along with the mafaldine (wavy, ribbon-like pasta) from the Short Ribs.